Ph.D. in French (sequential)

 After completing the M.A., you will register for a 9000-level course in your selected area of specialization and thereafter work in frequent consultation with faculty members to develop your subjects and reading lists for the orals.
 The oral examination is two hours long and divided among three fields, a major field and two minor fields.
 By the end of the sixth semester, you should be ready to take the oral examination in your chosen field.
 The exam is supervised by three faculty members, one in each field.
 The goal of the oral examinations is to develop a deep familiarity with three separate fields, and to help you refine and synthesize your knowledge of these fields.

-The major field of the orals serves as a launching pad for the dissertation and as preparation for a job market in which specializations are largely constituted by major periods of literary history or geographic areas.
+The major field of the orals serves as a launching pad for the dissertation and as preparation for a job market in which specializations are largely constituted by major periods of literary history and/or geographic areas.
 In consultation with a faculty advisor, you create a reading list of approximately 30 books.
 The context for the major field should be fairly broad, and not limited to what will become the dissertation topic or problématique.

 The first minor field is constituted of a bibliography of approximately 15 books and articles.
-This bibliography can serve as a theoretical basis for the work done in the dissertation.
+This bibliography can serve as a theoretical basis for the work done for the dissertation.
 The second minor field is based on a bibliography of approximately 15 books and articles.
 This field need not be related to your dissertation topic but can serve as selective survey of material from an author, a period or an area of interest.

 For each field, students are asked to write a short descriptive paragraph accompanying the final list of books.
 This paragraph should briefly describe the subject area covered as well as the most pertinent questions and issues raised by the readings.